 The Distribution Editor should offer an option to hide those columns which do not have any data.
 In order to get an overview on the data that exists for a taxonomic group this would be extremely helpful.

-#2 Updated by Andreas Kohlbecker 10 months ago
+#2 Updated by Andreas Kohlbecker over 1 year ago

 - Assignee changed from Andreas Kohlbecker to Andreas Müller